Policy Matching

 That message wasn't flagged.
 But it should have been.

-Comma's Policy Matching scans iMessage, WhatsApp, LinkedIn, Gmail, Microsoft 365, and Bloomberg Chat in real time — flagging messages that cross the line before they become compliance liabilities.
+Comma's Policy Matching scans iMessage, WhatsApp, Gmail, Microsoft 365, and Bloomberg Chat in real time — flagging messages that cross the line before they become compliance liabilities.

 Your team moves fast.
 So do regulators.